Atsuko Okatsuka’s Birthday Album Recording

-Join Atsuko Okatsuka on her birthday as she live-records her next hour album with Comedy Dynamics on Sunday, May 26, at 7 p.m. (doors open at 6:30 p.m.) at Dynasty Typewriter, 2511 Wilshire Blvd., Los Angeles.
+Join Atsuko Okatsuka on her birthday as she live-records her next hour album with Comedy Dynamics on Sunday, May 26, at 7 p.m. (doors open at 6:30 p.m.) and 9 p.m. at Dynasty Typewriter, 2511 Wilshire Blvd., Los Angeles.

 Featuring Daniel Franzese and Baron Vaughn.
 Okatsuka’s grandma will serve up dumplings before both shows.